seamless-protocol/gov-proposals/proposals/sip_39_morpho_vault_seam_rewards/description.md

 3. **Sustainable Growth:** With [~55% of token supply](https://docs.seamlessprotocol.com/governance/seam-tokenomics) held by the DAO and budgeted for rewards, turning up emissions in the early years, the DAO can maximize market presence while building a long-term framework for emissions decay and sustainability over time.
 The current market environment offers a rare “stars-aligning” chance to capitalize on increased activity and user interest in Base.
 By ramping up emissions in the near term, Seamless can amplify its total value locked (TVL), attract new users, and strengthen its competitive position as the go-to lending/borrowing platform on Base.
 This approach will allow the protocol to regain mindshare and establish itself as a top choice for users and liquidity providers as Base continues its growth trajectory.
 In the medium to longer term this should translate to increased fee generation and rewards via tokenomics.
 4. **Incorporating community feedback/learnings:** The Seamless community has voiced their support for rewards in the past and to extend reward schedules vs. letting them expire.
 Taking this learning, pushing this proposal forward aligns with sentiment on past proposals.

-As per before, rewards schedules will be based on recommendations from ecosystem partners/contributors, and this represents a maximum ~3.5 month budget (it is possible less rewards are emitted during this time, and a “surplus” is run if needed).
+As per before, rewards schedules will be based on recommendations from ecosystem partners/contributors, and this represents a maximum ~3 month budget (it is possible less rewards are emitted during this time, and a “surplus” is run if needed).

 ## Resources/References

+- Github PR to enable rewards on Morpho Vault: [here](https://github.com/morpho-org/morpho-blue-reward-programs/pull/100)
 - This proposal is prepared with the [Seamless Governance Proposals tools](https://github.com/seamless-protocol/gov-proposals)
 - Proposal actions and tests can be found [here](https://github.com/seamless-protocol/gov-proposals/tree/main/proposals/sip_39_morpho_vault_seam_rewards)